 A new method, based on advances in computer science, may combine the best of both worlds and provide great performance without sacrificing accuracy.

-Finding patterns in biological data is one of the most important parts of many data analysis workflows in life sciences.
+Finding patterns in biological data is one of the most important parts of many data analysis workflows in life sciences, like omics analysis.
 To distinguish similarity from variance is to find meaning.
 Whether scientists are building evolutionary trees, identifying conserved domains in proteins of interest, or studying structure-function relationships, from DNA to RNA to amino acids, they all rely on a handful of methods for finding similarity and dissimilarity in biological sequences.

 Apart from its size, there is another reason why biological sequence data is notoriously difficult to work with when performing alignment searches.
 Biological data is not static.
 Whenever DNA is replicated, mistakes are made.
 Whenever a gene is transcribed or a transcript is translated, the possibility for error arises a well.